UselessToaster/Coding-Exercises/README.md

-# Python-Exercises
+# Coding-Exercises
-Just a place for me to show off my little accomplishments on my quest for knowledge :)
+Just a place for me to post my daily exercises to keep my skills fresh

 If there are ways to improve my code please let me know!
 I know these are just simple applications,